After Arrival

 Citizens of EU/EEA countries no longer need a Freizügigkeitsbescheinigung (certificate of freedom of movement) from the Immigration Office.
 The registration certificate from the Resident Registration Office is recognised as proof that you are entitled to stay in Germany and exercising your right of free movement as an EU/EEA citizen.

 However no changes have been made for accompanying family members, who themselves are not EU/EEA citizens, but are nationals of a third country.
-They still receive their residence permit from the Immigration Office after they have proven their status as a family member and entitlement to freedom of movement through corresponding certificates.
+They still receive their residence card from the Immigration Office after they have proven their status as a family member and entitlement to freedom of movement through corresponding certificates.

 Landkreis Vorpommern-Greifswald